fredemmott/HTCC/docs/settings.md

 DWORD 0 (disabled) or 1 (enabled): Enable the use of Facebook/Meta/Oculus-specific OpenXR extensions for hand tracking.
 This is required for the pinch gestures.

 To disable pinch gestures, use the `PinchToClick` and `PinchToScroll` settings instead.
 This is primarily intended for checking that this project can function without them.

+# VirtualControllerInteractionProfilePath (developers only)

+STRING: OpenXR path to the interaction profile of the emulated controllers.